 This 5-flash LED pattern may also occur when waking the computer from sleep if the power adapter is connected and the battery requires service.
 This is intended to let you know that the battery requires service but can still accommodate continued operation until it can be replaced.

-Important: It is important to note that the "Safe Sleep" function may be unable to recover unsaved data if the MacBook Air's power is interrupted during operation while in this state.
+Important: The "Safe Sleep" function may be unable to recover unsaved data if the MacBook Air's power is interrupted during operation while in this state.